HandsomeYingyan/HandsomeMod/README.md

 - HiSilicon hi3518ev200 is basically working(kernel(4.9.37) boots!)

--Warning !
+#### Warning !
 The hi35xx target in master branch is not working!
 I will release working code after i solved most of the problems in kernel.

--and non-free HiSilicon kernel modules is working! hi-mipi can be found in /dev
+- and non-free HiSilicon kernel modules is working! hi-mipi can be found in /dev

--but following components do not work at all:
+### but following components do not work at all:

--overlayfs (jffs2 error)
+- overlayfs (jffs2 error)

--rtl8188eu usb wifi(usb-utill can found  it but not working)
+- rtl8188eu usb wifi(usb-utill can found  it but not working)

--Hi_minihttp from openipc project is not ready yet!
+- Hi_minihttp from openipc project is not ready yet!

--Himm and some libs can't build into images(depends not found)
+- Himm and some libs can't build into images(depends not found)

 ## Planing...

--A Offcial Website.
+- A Offcial Website.

--A Friendly Guide App For Newbie(Like me) Setting Network.
+- A Friendly Guide App For Newbie(Like me) Setting Network.

--Hack Tools (Like kali or blackarch) feed And Luci-apps.
+- Hack Tools (Like kali or blackarch) feed And Luci-apps.

--Make Luci more simpier to use.
+- Make Luci more simpier to use.

--Make Mainline Kernel More Friendly To Old Mips Device.
+- Make Mainline Kernel More Friendly To Old Mips Device.

--Make Hardware Hacking More Friendly In Openwrt.
+- Make Hardware Hacking More Friendly In Openwrt.

--Closed Source Binary Driver Feeds For Mainline Kernel(Like qca-wifi or mtk-sdk-openwrt).
+- Closed Source Binary Driver Feeds For Mainline Kernel(Like qca-wifi or mtk-sdk-openwrt).

--Lighttpd Support for Luci.
+- Lighttpd Support for Luci.

--Build Guide In WSL.
+- Build Guide In WSL.

--A lightweight HandsomeMod Graphics Layer(non-free right now).
+- A lightweight HandsomeMod Graphics Layer(non-free right now).

--Update Xorg to current version.
+- Update Xorg to current version.

--Make latest mesa working.
+- Make latest mesa working.

--Add Mali gpu blobs.
+- Add Mali gpu blobs.

--Better Support for allwinner f1c100s and v3s.
+- Better Support for allwinner f1c100s and v3s.

--Support the HiSilicon Himpp and make hi3518ev200 soc basically working.
+- Support the HiSilicon Himpp and make hi3518ev200 soc basically working.

--Luci app for ipcam and hmgl.
+- Luci app for ipcam and hmgl.

--Non-free feeds for Allwinner cedarX and HiSilicon libs and modules.
+- Non-free feeds for Allwinner cedarX and HiSilicon libs and modules.

 Ps:Please Report Bugs at openwrt offcial github site!
 Or https://bugs.openwrt.org/